gopheracademy/gopheracademy-web/content/gophercon-2015/ssh-server-in-go.md

 3. Preform Git operations.
 4. The most important part, return a status if no error occurs.

-OK, before we get started, just note that code are not supposed to be copy-paste and just work.
+OK, before we get started, just note that the code examples are not supposed to be copy-paste and just work.
 It will make this post too long if involves all the details.

 ### Prepare to start a SSH server